jeyabalajis/aws-certified-sa-pro-notes/docs/compute/ecs_lambda.md

 ### AWS Lambda versions:
 - Version = code + configuration (nothing can be changed - immutable)
 - Each version of the lambda function can be accessed
+- A version includes: the function code & dependencies, the Lambda runtime, function settings and a Unique ARN
+- $LATEST is mutable.
+- Publish a new version (each version is immutable).
+Each version has it's own ARN
+- You can use each version to be used in a separate environment.

 ### AWS Lambda Aliases

-- Aliases are ”pointers” to Lambda function versions
+> Aliases are ”pointers” to Lambda function versions.
+An alias points to one or more versions.

-You can’t incrementally deploy your software across a fleet of servers when there are no servers!* In fact, even the term “deployment” takes on a different meaning with functions as a service (FaaS).
+- You can’t incrementally deploy your software across a fleet of servers when there are no servers!
+- In fact, even the term “deployment” takes on a different meaning with functions as a service (FaaS).

-> With the introduction of alias traffic shifting, it is now possible to trivially implement canary deployments of Lambda functions.
-By updating additional version weights on an alias, invocation traffic is routed to the new function versions based on the weight specified.
+> **With the introduction of alias traffic shifting, it is now possible to trivially implement canary deployments of Lambda functions.
+By updating additional version weights on an alias, invocation traffic is routed to the new function versions based on the weight specified. **
+> For example, an alias can send 80% of traffic to Version 1 and 20% of traffic to Version 2.

 ### Using AWS CLI for Canary